CODE-SUBMIT/Graph_Neighborhood_1/README.md

-# First and Complementary Neighborhood Combination of Adjacency Matrix for Graph Learning
+# Mutual Information Maximization in Graph Neural Networks

 # Overview
-This repository is the implementation of paper 'First and Complementary Neighborhood Combination of Adjacency Matrix for Graph Learning' which is submitted and under review.
+This repository is the implementation of the accepted IJCNN 2020 paper 'Mutual Information Maximization in Graph Neural Networks'.
 In the paper, we proposed a neighborhood combination method for graph learning including supervised/semi-supervised graph classification, graph link prediction, and graph edge generation/classification.
 The proposed approach improves the performance of the following graph models:

 * **[GCN](https://github.com/weihua916/powerful-gnns)** from Xu *et al.*: [Representation learning on graphs: Methods and applications](https://arxiv.org/abs/1709.05584) (2017)